Decorated Young Tableaux and the Poissonized Robinson-Schensted Process: Relationship to Stochastic Dynamics on Partitions

-Doing a taylor expansion now for $2\sqrt{u_{\al}(t)v_{\al}(t)}=2\sqrt{\al}\sqrt{1-\frac{\abs t}{\sqrt{\al}}}$ gives:
+Doing a taylor expansion now for $2\sqrt{u_{\al}(t)v_{\al}(t)}=2\sqrt{\al}\sqrt{1-\frac{\abs t}{\sqrt{\al}}}$ gives

 Putting this into the above convergence to $\cA_{2}$ gives the desired result.\end{proof} \begin{rem} The scaling that is needed for the convergence of the top line to the Airy 2 process here is exactly the same as the scaling that appears for a family of non-crossing Brownian bridges to converge to the Airy 2 process, see \cite{Corwin_browniangibbs}.
-This is not entirely surprising in light of Theorem 3.2, which shows that $M_{\tilde{L}_{\th},\tilde{R}_{\th}}$ is related to a family of non-crossing Poisson arches, and it might be expected that non-crossing Poisson arches have the same scaling limit as non-crossing Brownian bridges. \end{rem}
+This is not entirely surprising in light of Theorem 3.2, which shows that $M_{\tilde{L}_{\th},\tilde{R}_{\th}}$ is related to a family of non-crossing Poisson arches, and it might be expected that non-crossing Poisson arches have the same scaling limit as non-crossing Brownian bridges.
+In this vein, we conjecture that it is also possible to get a convergence result for the whole ensemble (not just the topmost line) to the multi-line Airy 2 line ensemble, in the sense of weak convergence as a line ensemble introduced in Definition 2.1 of \cite{Corwin_browniangibbs}. \end{rem}